About Tim

 “The work of the classically trained artist falls into three subject types: portraiture, landscape and still life.
 The miracle of photography is that it can, in the right hands, effortlessly combine all three, blending people, place and the moment in one image.
 Tim is the undisputed master of this art, often placing his subjects in intriguing contexts that suggest other-worldly layers of meaning.

-And bound up in all of these works, there is a subtler, quieter quality that, ironically, most photographers ignore in pursuit of motion-blur and suggestion of movement.
+And bound up in all of these works, there is a subtler, quieter quality that, ironically, most photographers ignore in pursuit of movement.
 Stillness.
 Not just the captured moment in a season or landscape, but the inner quietness of people.
 I think it takes a man of great humanity to delight in capturing that humanity.”
 Kevin McCloud